sdr-enthusiasts/gitbook-adsb-guide/intro/equipment-needed.md

 ## An antenna optimised for 1090MHz

 I use a cheap eBay "vertical collinear" antenna.
 You could also [make your own](https://discussions.flightaware.com/t/three-easy-diy-antennas-for-beginners/16348).
-An indoor antenna works to get started.
-But in most cases an outdoor antenna will give you far better results.
+An indoor antenna works to get started, but in most cases an outdoor antenna will give you far better results.

 ## A computer running Linux